fieldtrip/website/development/project/replicate_functionality_of_mne_software.md

     mne_setup_source_space --ico -6

 MNE is using a distributed inverse solver for EEG/MEG source estimation.
 Therefore, it discretize a source space into locations on the cortical surface.
-At a later stage, the desired solution will be computed by findig a source distribution with a minimum overall energy that depends on all sources in the source space.
+At a later stage, the desired solution will be computed by finding a source distribution with a minimum overall energy that depends on all sources in the source space.

 This stage creates a **decimated dipole grid on the white matter surface**, and saves this source space file in fif format.
 The location of the sources in the source space are expressed in "surface RAS coordinates" in the fif files.
 (The origin of this coordinate system is at the center of the conformed FreeSurfer MRI volumes and the axes are oriented along the axes of this volume.)

 This script is looking for a surface as **input** in the $SUBJECTS_DIR/$SUBJECT/surf directory.
 By default, the "white" surface is used (rh.white and lh.white).
 The grid spacing for the source space can be specified in mm.
 By default, 7mm is used.
 It is also possible to create the source space using the topology of a recursively subdivided icosahedron or octahedron (by using option --ico).
 This method is using the cortical surface inflated to a sphere, therefore, it is looking also for the FS surfaces, $SUBJECTS_DIR/$SUBJECT/surf/rh.sphere and lh.sphere as input.

-The source space will have triangulation information for the decimated verticles included.
+The source space will have triangulation information for the decimated vertices included.
 In this code, for example, -ico -6 will create a source space with 4.9 mm spacing.
 If it is specified, it can also compute the cortical patch statistics.
 It is also possible to use the source space created by using another subject's data and to morph it to the actual subject.

 MNE provides also a support for three-dimensional source spaces and for arbitrarily located source points.

 ##### Creating the BEM meshes

 In MNE, the calculation of the forward solution is using the boundary-element model (BEM).
 This requires that surface separating separating regions of different electrical conductivities are tessellated.
-This software employes **triangular tessellation**.
+This software employs **triangular tessellation**.

 mne_watershed_bem